dysphie/nmrih-inventory-ornaments/README.md

 {
 	"Leg" // REQUIRED: Renderer name, can be anything unique {
-		"attachment" "HipAttachmentRight" 	// REQUIRED: Items will attach to this point in the player model "offset"	"15.2 60.2 8.0"			      // OPTIONAL: Items offset (x, y, z) relative to the attachment point's origin "rotation"	"35.0 23.2 0.0"			    // OPTIONAL: Items rotation (x, y, z) relative to the attachment point's angles "scale" "2.0"                       // OPTIONAL: Items will be scaled by this amount (twice as big in this case)
+		// REQUIRED: Items will attach to this point in the player model "attachment" 	"HipAttachmentRight"

+		// OPTIONAL: Items offset (x, y, z) from attachment point's origin "offset"			"15.2 60.2 8.0"

+		// OPTIONAL: Items rotation (x, y, z) from attachment point's angles "rotation"		"35.0 23.2 0.0"

+		// OPTIONAL: Items will be scaled by this amount (twice as big in this case) "scale" 			"2.0"

-		"items"		// List of item classnames that this renderer will display.
-Sorted by most important first {
+		// REQUIRED: List of item classnames that this renderer will display.
+		// Items at the top take render priority over the rest "items"
+		{
 			"item_gene_therapy"	//  REQUIRED: Item classname
 			{
-				"offset"		  "1.0 20.0 9.2"	    // OPTIONAL: Overrides the default offset for this item
+				// OPTIONAL: Overrides the default offset for this item "offset"		  "1.0 20.0 9.2"

-				"rotation"		"0.0 90.0 0.0"	    // OPTIONAL: Overrides default rotation for this item
+				// OPTIONAL: Overrides default rotation for this item "rotation"		"0.0 90.0 0.0"

-        "scale"       "1.0"               // OPTIONAL: Overrides model scale for this item }
+				// OPTIONAL: Overrides model scale for this item "scale"       "1.0"
+			}

 			"item_bandages"